Our Trustees

 Professor Moira Whyte OBE PhD FRCP FRCPE FMedSci FRSE

 Appointed 2020.
-Professor Moira Whyte is Vice-Principal and Head of the College of Medicine and Veterinary Medicine and the Sir John Crofton Professor of Respiratory Medicine at the University of Edinburgh.
+Professor Moira Whyte is the Sir John Crofton Professor of Respiratory Medicine at the University of Edinburgh and from 2017-2023 Vice-Principal and Head of the College of Medicine and Veterinary Medicine.
+Her research interests are in basic mechanisms of immunology, including innate immunity in the context of chronic lung diseases.
 She was formerly Director of the MRC/University of Edinburgh Centre for Inflammation Research and Head of Edinburgh Medical School.
-She is a member of MRC Strategy Board and Chair of the MRC Training and Careers Group and is also Chair of Sub-panel 1 (Clinical Medicine) for the UK’s Research Excellence Framework (REF)2021.
-Her research interests are in basic mechanisms of innate immunity in the context of chronic lung diseases.
+She was a member of MRC Strategy Board (2017-2023) and Chair of the MRC Training and Careers Group.
+She was Chair of Sub-panel 1 (Clinical Medicine) for the UK’s Research Excellence Framework (REF) 2021.

 As part of our governance structure we also have a number of non-Trustee committee members who bring a wide range of experience and skills in relevant areas.